matiasmicheletto/dna-solver/ReadMe.md

 ## C++ implementation

-This implementation is the most recent and there is still work to be done.
+This tool is the most recent and there is still work to be done, especially refactoring the implementations in order to improve readability, modularity and maintainability.
 It fulfils a basic function and gives the users the possibility to easily modify its internal structure for adapting it to their needs.

 ### Minimal C++ example